IT STARTED WITH ONE DOG – MWD HOWARD

 Our mission has grown and now we are trying to reunite as many TEDD dogs with their prior handlers as possible.
 We are also trying to make sure those responsible are held accountable.
 Some dogs were appropriately transferred to other military locations, government agencies, and law enforcement, but we would still like to at least get updates on the dogs for their handlers.
 Ideally, we would appreciate the TEDD handlers to be considered for adoption when the dogs are retired.

 In September 2016, the Air Force submitted a report to the House Armed Services Committee as mandated by the pending NDAA for 2017.
 In March 2017, we submitted a rebuttal to the Air Force report.
-A separate Department of Defense Inspector General’s Office assessment is underway, which will provide recommended actions.
+A separate Department of Defense Inspector General’s Office assessment began in 2016 and is still underway.
+It will provide any recommended actions.
 These dogs are not getting any younger, and your help is needed.
 Please visit http://www.facebook.com/Justice4TEDDs to help support these handlers, and: